Date: Sun, 06 September 2020

 - Kids under 15 (must be participating with an adult) – 10km only: $12.
 For Trail Running SA’s policy for under 18’s click here.

 - 25 km run from 7:30 a.m.

 - 16 km run from 8:15 a.m.

 - 10 km run/walk from 9:00 a.m.

 Random Draw Prizes

-Presentations will be at 11:00 am.
-Trail Running SA members will be eligible for the following random draw prizes.
+Trail Running SA members will be eligible for the following random draw prizes, to be drawn randomly the day before the event, for collection on the day of the event.
 Joining Trail Running SA is easy and costs only $10.
 Click here for more info on membership, and click here for more information on the random draw.